granne/granne/README.md

 **granne** (**g**raph-based **r**etrieval of **a**pproximate **n**earest **ne**ighbors) is a Rust library for ANN-search based on Hierarchical Navigable Small World (HNSW) graphs (see https://arxiv.org/abs/1603.09320).

+**Note: granne is still under active development.
+A more stable release (with documentation) is coming soon.**

 ## Features
 - Memory-mapped
 - Multithreaded index creation